Spec Ops: The Line: Plot

 Finding Konrad's executed command team, Walker uses a small radio to communicate with who he believes to be Konrad himself, who challenges the morality of his actions throughout the story.
 Konrad then manipulates Walker into executing an Emirati survivor or a 33rd soldier, who both committed serious crimes.
 Delta subsequently meet CIA agent Jeff Riggs, who is leading a raid on the city's last water supply.
 Delta aids Riggs with the aim of crippling the 33rd's operations, but Riggs destroys the supply instead, admitting he wanted to wipe out the remaining population of Dubai to cover up the atrocities of the 33rd, fearing that their revelation would lead to the region declaring war on the United States.

 With the city's residents now facing death from dehydration, Delta heads to the radio tower to silence the Radioman.
-After Lugo kills the Radioman, Walker informs the city of Delta's planned evacuation effort.
+After Lugo executes the Radioman, Walker informs the city of Delta's planned evacuation effort.
 Adams commandeers a Black Hawk helicopter to escape the building, and Walker destroys the radio tower as they flee the scene, leading to the helicopter sequence from the opening of the game (which Walker seems to remember).
 After the aforementioned crash, Walker awakens in the middle of the desert and reunites with Adams, but is too late to stop Lugo from being lynched by a mob of civilians.
-Walker and Adams make their way to the Dubai Seaside tower (a fictional tower which is the tallest building in the city in the in-game universe) to confront Konrad, but are soon pinned down by the last of his men.
+Walker and Adams make their way to the Dubai Seaside tower (a fictional version of the Burj Khalifa) to confront Konrad, but are soon pinned down by the last of his men.
 Walker, who surrenders, is pushed to safety by Adams, who fights to the death.
 Walker stumbles inside the tower, where the remnants of the 33rd surrender to him.